Visa FAQ

 KCEL is a language school, not a degree-issuing university, so all KCEL students apply for the X2 visa.
 You do not need a JW202 form for X2 — only the Admission Letter KCEL issues after enrollment.

-7. Do I need to leave China while my visa extension is being processed?
+7. Do I need to leave China to renew my X2 visa?

 8. Is it possible to work in China on a student visa?